Updated on July 13th, 2020

 The consequences for violated court-ordered treatment are dependent upon the person’s circumstances and the judge’s decision.
 Unfortunately, since court-ordered rehab is offered as an alternative to prison, repeated violations may result in fines, increased sentencing, or jail time.6

-Types of Substance Abuse Treatment for Drug Offenders
+What Types of Substance Abuse Treatment Is Available for Drug Offenders?

 There are several different types of rehab options for drug offenders.
 Depending on the person’s criminal history, substance abuse history, and financial ability, here are some general options for treatment.